 Talking music in a whiskey review isn’t apropos of nothing: the states that are best-known for their whiskey also produced some of the most definitive American music: Bluegrass and Appalachian Folk from Kentucky, Country and Rock & Roll from Tennessee.
 It’s a connection that’s helped make whiskey the most musically-inclined of alcohol expressions.

 Texas already has a musical heritage as rich and vibrant as Kentucky and Tennessee.
-Whether or not Texas can ever equal them as whiskey producer is debatable – frankly, the state is too large to be defined by any one quality – but Houston’s Yellow Rose Distillery has created a Straight Rye whiskey that can compete with the best Kentucky and Tennessee whiskeys.
+Whether or not Texas can ever equal them as whiskey producer is debatable – frankly, the state is too large to be defined by any one quality – but Houston’s Yellow Rose Distillery has released a Straight Rye whiskey that can compete with the best Kentucky and Tennessee whiskeys.

-Yellow Rose Straight Rye Whiskey is a small batch, limited production Rye bottled at 90 Proof (45% ABV) and numbered by batch and bottle (my tasting is from Batch #3, Bottle #321).
+Yellow Rose Straight Rye Whiskey is a small batch, sourced Indiana Rye bottled at 90 Proof (45% ABV) and numbered by batch and bottle (my tasting is from Batch #3, Bottle #321).
 With a 95% rye mash bill, it’s a serious Rye to boot.
 A liquid copper in the glass, it boasts an exquisitely surprising spicy balance to the expected floral note of honey: pinecone.
 It’s a surreal twist on Rye that also adds a touch of white chocolate, and draws a welcome comparison to the music of the 13th Floor Elevators.

 The taste is a superb balance of sweet and spice, not unlike the interplay between dulcet ballads and uptempo tales of indiscretion on Willie Nelson’s 1973 masterpiece, Shotgun Willie.
 Mild maple sugar sprinkled with black pepper precedes the finish, which is medium but flavorful and quite smooth.
 Less immediately spicy than seasoned Rye drinkers might expect, it wraps its spice in a bit of crisp citrus, nectar and caramel.
 When it comes to a Rye finish, you might say it’s a lot like ZZ Top-ping the charts 1983: an Eliminator in the current trend in Rye whiskey.